List of EastEnders characters introduced in 2017: Woody Woodward

 The character and Ryan's casting were announced on 15 February 2017, when it was said the character would "cause lots of trouble" upon his arrival.
 Ryan expressed his delight at his casting, calling Woody "the best role [he] could have wished to play" and "a brilliant character".
 He found it obvious that he is living "a full and colourful life" and looked forward to the public reaction.
 Sean O'Connor, the show's executive producer, also expressed his delight at Ryan's casting, branding him "a perfect casting" for the serial and revealing that producers decided immediately that they wanted Ryan for the role.
 O'Connor explained the character's backstory, which states he worked in several drinking establishments "around the world" before deciding to "put down some roots".
 He added that Woody would "ruffle some feathers and obviously break some hearts".
 Ryan was offered the part the day after his audition.
 He was invited to audition by EastEnders' casting executive, Julia Crampsie, 18 years after she first approached him about him joining the show.
 Ryan insisted that the character is not a "bad boy", despite being "a little bit manipulative" and explained that in his "sad" backstory, Woody has travelled and experienced the death of a relative.
 He said that there would be tension between Woody and Shirley after he is brought in as a bar manager at The Queen Vic pub, adding that "I think Shirley would quite like Woody to get lost!"
 Woody departed the serial in the episode broadcast on 28 November 2017 after agreeing to manage a bar in Spain.
 It was confirmed that Ryan had not left the cast and would return following a temporary break.

 Daniel Kilkelly of entertainment website Digital Spy named Ryan one of "Soapland's rising stars", opining that despite heavy criticism following news of his casting, Ryan had "proved his doubters wrong".
 He praised Ryan's "easy chemistry" with his co-stars, noting that Woody's relationship with Whitney was eye-catching.
 He also commented, "In fact, in a pretty lacklustre year for the show, his scenes actually turned out to be one thing fans didn't have much to complain about."
-In August 2017, Ryan was longlisted for Best Newcomer at the Inside Soap Awards.
+In May 2017, Laura-Jayne Tyler from Inside Soap hoped that she would see more of Woody, writing, "Like Danny Dyer, Lee Ryan has the natural charm and twinkle in his eye that's an essential requirement for the manager of the Queen Vic.
+He's been fun to have around these last few weeks.
+Don't be a stranger, Woody!"
+In August of the same year, Ryan was longlisted for Best Newcomer at the Inside Soap Awards.
 He made the viewer-voted shortlist, but lost out to Julia Goulding, who portrays Shona Ramsey in Coronation Street.